easypanel-io/website/docs/05-templates/element/index.md

 ## Description

-Element is a secure communications platform that allows users to communicate and collaborate with people and organizations they trust.
-It offers features such as instant messaging, voice/video calls, location sharing, voting polls, and more.
-Element is built on the Matrix open standard for secure and sovereign real-time communication.
-It provides secure and compliant communication solutions for businesses, allowing them to protect and strengthen their critical communications.
-Element also offers flexible hosting options to enable data sovereignty and allows users to connect with partners in real-time across organizations.
+Element is a secure communications platform designed to protect and strengthen your business critical communications.
+It offers real-time trusted communication across organizations, giving you the freedom to communicate on your own terms.
+With Element, you can control your data through its open source and flexible hosting, enabling data sovereignty.
+The app allows you to structure discussion spaces, customize chat rooms, and share live data through widgets and integrations to boost your productivity.
+It also provides instant messaging, voice/video calls, location sharing, voting polls and more.
+Element ensures your data is secure by default, allowing you to focus on getting your work done.
+You have complete independence to own and control your entire communication platform, configure networks to suit organizational requirements, and strengthen cybersecurity and business continuity plans.
+Element is led by the creators of Matrix, the decentralized open standard for secure and sovereign real time communication.

 ## Benefits

-- Secure and Compliant: Element provides a secure communications platform that helps businesses protect and strengthen their critical communications.
-It ensures compliance with data protection regulations and offers secure messaging, voice/video calls, and more.
+- Secure Communications: This platform is designed with security at its core, providing a safe environment for your critical business communications.
+It gives you the freedom to communicate on your own terms, ensuring your data is protected and your conversations are confidential.
-- Control Your Data: Element allows users to host their own communication platform, giving them full control over their data.
-It offers open source and flexible hosting options to enable data sovereignty.
+- Data Sovereignty: The app is open-source and offers flexible hosting options, enabling you to maintain complete control over your data.
+You can choose how you host, share, and manage your data, ensuring it remains in your hands.
-- Trusted Communication: Element enables trusted communication in real-time across organizations.
-It allows users to collaborate with people and organizations they trust, ensuring secure and reliable communication.
+- Real-Time Communication: The app allows for trusted, real-time communication across organizations.
+It supports instant messaging, voice and video calls, location sharing, voting polls, and more, ensuring you can connect with partners effectively and efficiently.
-- Customizable and Flexible: Element provides customization options to tailor the communication platform according to individual needs.
-Users can customize discussion spaces, chat rooms, and network configurations to suit their requirements.
+- Customization: The app offers the freedom to structure discussion spaces and customize chat rooms according to your needs.
+You can also configure networks to suit organizational requirements, ensuring the platform works for you.

 ## Features

-- Instant Messaging and Voice/Video Calls: Element offers instant messaging and voice/video call features, allowing users to communicate in real-time with their contacts.
+- Secure by Default: The app's technology protects your data so you can focus on getting your work done.
+It strengthens your cybersecurity and business continuity plans, reducing risks and ensuring your communications remain secure.
-- Location Sharing and Voting Polls: Element allows users to share their location with others and conduct voting polls to gather opinions and make decisions collaboratively.
+- Boost Collaboration: The app allows you to share live data through widgets and integrations, supercharging your productivity.
+It enables you to collaborate with confidence, enhancing teamwork and improving outcomes.
-- Data Protection and Security: Element prioritizes data protection and security.
-It ensures that user data is protected while they focus on their work.
-The platform is built on the Matrix open standard, which provides a decentralized and secure communication infrastructure.
+- Admin Console: The app provides a streamlined way to manage your network configurations and permissions.
+It also supports ID management and access control using SSO and ACLs, ensuring you maintain control over your platform.
-- Customizable Network Configurations: Element allows users to customize network configurations, enabling them to create communication networks that meet their organizational requirements.
+- Bridges: The app allows you to connect to internal and external partners based on siloed communication apps.
+This ensures you can communicate effectively with all your partners, regardless of the platforms they use.

 ## Links